PatrickStricker/Hebbian_Learning/README.md

 2. locally connected, non-weight-shared HPCA; and
 3. shared-kernel convolutional HPCA in two established Hebbian-CNN benchmark implementations.

 Experiments were conducted on MNIST, CIFAR-10, and STL-10.
 CIFAR-10 is the primary benchmark; MNIST and STL-10 provide lower- and higher-complexity controls.
-The repository is organized for anonymous peer review.

 ## Repository structure